 Click Save once finished.

-11. Head back over to the Editor tab.
+11. Head back over to the question view by clicking on the Question tab.
 You’ll notice that score ranges have magically been recommended for each of your Endings:

 Clicking on any of the score ranges brings up a menu letting you edit them.
 Get your calculators out: the test starts now!